It’s Father’s Day in England.

 I’m reminded of this, firstly, by a kind friend asking me how I’m doing and then, as if by osmosis, by the Father’s Day-related takeover of my Instagram feed.

 I’d like to think it might be some kind of bacchanalian orgy, but that’s probably more hope than expectation.
-We’d probably end up eating cake made out of hemp seeds and chanting Hare Krishna, which, again, would be a terrible thing in my eyes, given my penchant for a bit of Kirtan, so perhaps we can all shake hands and call it a draw.
+We’d probably end up eating cake made out of hemp seeds and chanting Hare Krishna, which, again, wouldn’t be a terrible thing in my eyes, given my penchant for a bit of Kirtan, so perhaps we can all shake hands and call it a draw.
 I don’t know.
 I probably can’t even write this?

 Sooo….moving on to Father’s Day.
 What it’s done is given me time & opportunity to reflect (again) on my Dad and my Stepdad, and their untimely demises last year.